jdart1/arasan-chess/README.md

 Note: when using Arasan with a GUI or other interface program, usually hash size and thread count are set in the interface.
-But the -H and -c switches, if specified on the arasanx command line, take precedence over those passed to Arasan via a GUI.
+But the -H and -c switches, if specified on the arasanx command line, take precedence over those passed to Arasan via a GUI, or via the arasan.rc file.

 If the word "bench" is specified on the command line, then Arasan will run the bench command (for performance reporting) and then exit.